Sempatte/DoxingFramework/README.md

 * Use 'clear' to clear the console.
 * Use 'clear' to clear the console.

+# SUPPORT
+Suggestions, bugs or questions to : sempatte@protonmail.com

 # DEVELOPERS
 * Sebastian De la Torre - [@sebastin2014](https://twitter.com/sebastin2014)